Thompson Water Seal and Paint: A Winning Combination or Not?

 Type of Paint and Surface Considerations

-• Oil-based sealants typically require oil-based paints or specially formulated latex paints that can bond effectively with oil-based products.
+• Oil-based sealants typically require oil-based paints or specially formulated latex paints that bond effectively with oil-based products.

 Consult Manufacturer Recommendations